 PPP encourages the inclusion of clinical case material in submitted articles.
 However, authors should take care to assure that case material is absolutely anonymous and non-identifiable.
 In principle, the individual whose case is being adapted should not be able to recognize him- or herself in reading the article.
 The editors welcome dialogue with the author in case of doubt.

-Title page: The manuscript proper (page 1) should start with title page as the top cover sheet with full title of the paper, your name as it should appear in print, contact information (postal address/telephone/email/ fax), best address for correspondence, and a brief biographical paragraph (no greater than 100 words).
+Title file: A title file with full title of the paper, your name as it should appear in print, contact information (postal address/telephone/email/ fax), best address for correspondence, and a brief biographical paragraph (no greater than 100 words) must be submitted.
 The manuscript title should be descriptive of the article content and not exceed 80 characters in length, including spaces.
 The biographical paragraph typically involves two or three sentences describing your academic affiliation(s), your scholarly interests, and a recent publication or two.
 Use a recent version of Microsoft Word or WordPerfect in preparing your manuscript, and also list the name and version of word-processing software used (e.g., WordPerfect 12 for Windows) and total word and character count (include notes, spaces, and references).
 In saving your manuscript files, use the Windows convention of a file extension to complete the filename (e.g., FulfordValues7-2016.docx).